 a) Getting approval or payment: You may be asked to provide proof you are qualified to perform an FCE.
 "Current Concepts in Functional Capacity Evaluation — A Best Practices Guideline" published by the Occupational Health Special Interest Group of the American Physical Therapy Association states that an FCE examiner should be "able to demonstrate evidence of education, training, and competencies specific to the design, administration, and interpretation of FCEs"

-Read more about Metriks FCE certification.
+Read more about Metriks FCE certification and become a proficient Functional Capacity Evaluator.